 T1 to T12 is the Thoracic Spinal Nerves, an area that controls the chest muscle signals, areas of the abdomen and specific back muscles.
 L1 to L5 is the Lumbar Spinal Nerves, where the back and lower abdomen are controlled as well as the legs, buttocks, and sections of the genital organs.
 If these sections are injured, the associated body parts are also affected.

 S1 to S5 is known as the Sacral Spinal Nerves, which controls the brain signals to the feet and the lower portion of the legs plus the thighs along with external genital organs.
 There is also a Single Coccygeal Nerve that controls the sensory information that transmits from the skin of the lower back.

 When your spinal cord is injured, the injury can be mild to extremely severe.
 The most severe cases usually come from a car accident, which may be no fault of your own.
-When you or a loved one have been affected by a spinal injury that was the result of someone else’s negligence, give our office a call.
+When you or a loved one have been affected by a spinal injury that was the result of someone else’s negligence, give our New Orleans spinal injuries lawyers a call.